readysetmark/old-website/_posts/2012-05-21-myfirstpost.md

 ---
 layout: post
-title: "My First Post"
+title: "This is a place holder"
-author: "Author"
+author: "Mark"
-comments: true
+comments: false
 ---

 ## Hello world...

-This is my first post on the site!
+This is a place holder entry until I write up my first post.
+Now that I've got something setup, I should be more likely to write something up!